nathan-barry/nathan.rs/content/notes/os/networking.md

   - **Overhead**: This refers to the CPU time required to prepare data for transfer or to process incoming data.
 This includes time taken for protocol processing.

+## Ports and Sockets
+***

+At their core, clients and servers exchange data by transmitting streams of bytes over connections.

+Every process in a system is identified uniquely by a port.
+Technically, a port is a 16-bit number that acts as an identifier for a process.

+- **Well-known Port**: Certain ports are designated for specific services.
+For instance, port 80 is primarily associated with web servers.

+- **Ephemeral Port**: These are ports automatically assigned by the client's kernel when a connection request is made.

+Sockets, integral to internet applications today, were first introduced in the early '80s.
+They came as part of the original Berkeley distribution of UNIX, which included an early version of the Internet protocols.

+A socket can be visualized as the endpoint of a connection.
+Each socket is associated with a unique address, which is a combination of an IP address and a port, often represented as `IPaddress:port`.

+### Dissecting an Internet Connection

+- **Client and Server Addresses**: In any internet connection, both the client and server have unique addresses that determine the endpoints of communication.
+An example:
+    - Client socket address: `128.2.194.242:51213`
+    - Server socket address: `208.216.181.15:80`

+   This pairing of client and server addresses is called a *Connection socket pair*.

+   - **Client Host Address**: `128.2.194.242`
+   - **Server Host Address**: `208.216.181.15`

+    Notably, `80` is a well-known port associated with web servers, while `51213` represents an ephemeral port that is allocated dynamically by the kernel.

+### Understanding Well-known Ports and Service Names

+- **Defined Ports**: For seamless operation, certain services are permanently assigned specific ports, known as "well-known ports".
+Alongside, these ports also have corresponding service names to make identification easier.
+Here are some examples:
+    - Echo server: `7/echo`
+    - SSH servers: `22/ssh`
+    - Email servers: `25/smtp`
+    - Web servers: `80/http`
+    - HTTPS servers: `443/https`

+- **Port-to-Service Mapping**: The relationship between well-known ports and their respective service names can be found in the `/etc/services` file on Linux machines.

+### The Nuts and Bolts of Sockets

+- **Defining a Socket**:
+    - From the kernel's perspective, a socket is merely an endpoint of communication.
+    - For an application, a socket is a gateway to the network.
+It's seen as a file descriptor that permits the application to read and write data from and to the network.

+- **Unix Philosophy**: In Unix and its derivatives, all I/O devices, including networks, follow a simple philosophy: they're modeled as files.
+This makes it intuitive for applications to interact with the network.
+By simply reading from or writing to socket descriptors, clients and servers can communicate.

+    ```
+    Client      Server
+    clientfd -> serverfd
+    ```

+    One key distinction that sets apart regular file I/O from socket I/O is the methodology through which applications "open" the socket descriptors.

+## Client-Server Interaction
+***

+* **Server Side**:
+    1. `getaddrinfo`: Resolve server's own hostname.
+    2. `socket`: Create a socket descriptor.
+    3. `bind`: Assign the server's address to the socket.
+    4. `listen`: Listen for incoming connection requests.
+    5. `accept`: Accept the connection from a client.

+    Upon accepting a client's connection request, the server enters into a communication session, exchanging data until either side chooses to end it.

+* **Client Side**:
+    1. `getaddrinfo`: Translate the server's hostname to an address.
+    2. `socket`: Create a socket descriptor.
+    3. `connect`: Initiate a connection to the server.

+    After successfully connecting, the client is in the communication session, sending and receiving data.

+This interaction continues with data being exchanged in the form of `send()` and `recv()` calls.
+The session concludes when the connection is closed, typically marked by an end-of-file (EOF) event.

+### Distinguishing Between Listening and Connected Descriptors

+The server works with two kinds of socket descriptors:

+1. **Listening Descriptor**:
+    - Acts as the server's "door" for new connection requests.
+    - Once created, it's there for the lifetime of the server.

+2. **Connected Descriptor**:
+    - Represents an active connection between the client and the server.
+    - Every time a new client connects, a fresh connected descriptor is minted.
+    - This descriptor's life is transient; it lasts just long enough to service the client.

+This distinction allows the server to manage multiple client connections at the same time.